Advanced Physiologic Foundations Class

 This course discusses advanced human physiologic concepts at the system, organ, cellular, and subcellular levels, with the overall goal to enhance the learner’s foundation for nursing practice.
 Foundational concepts; central, peripheral, and autonomic nervous systems; cardiovascular system; respiratory system; renal system; skeletal muscle/neuromuscular synapse; and smooth muscle will be discussed.
 Hormonal regulation will be integrated with various physiologic processes.
 Emphasis will be on integration of concepts as a basis for understanding interrelationships among complex physiologic processes.
 This course may strengthen the learner’s application for a nurse anesthesia program, but satisfactory completion of the course does not guarantee acceptance into a program as acceptance is based on a number of factors in addition to performance in one course.

-Summer 2025 Syllabus»
+Fall 2025 Syllabus»

 This syllabus is subject to change.